Leanne Katz Levin, PhD

 Valhalla, NY 10595

-• MA in Clinical Psychology
+• PhD in Health Psychology & Neuropsychology

 • New York State Association of Cardiovascular and Pulmonary Rehabilitation (NYSACVPR) - Board Member